Clinical intervention reference

 Detailed procedural steps with key technical decisions, workflow logic, and variations used in real practice.

-Devices
+Devices and instrumentation

 Key devices, tools, and technologies used in the procedure.

-Complications, and risk management
+Complications and risk management

 Common and critical complications, their recognition, and evidence-informed management strategies.